N8python/n8ao/README.md

 `N8AOPass` is compatible with all modern browsers that support WebGL 2.0 (WebGL 1 is not supported), but using three.js version r152 or later is recommended.

 The pass is self-contained, and renders the scene automatically.
 The render target containing the scene texture (and depth) is available as `n8aopass.beautyRenderTarget` if you wish to use it for other purposes (for instance, using a depth buffer later in the rendering pipeline).
-All pass logic is self-contained and the pass should not be hard to modify if necessary (for instance, to integrate it into a non-vanilla postprocessing pipeline - like pmndrs/postprocessing).
+All pass logic is self-contained and the pass should not be hard to modify if necessary.

 # Limitations